PubTrends is an exploratory tool for researchers providing faster trends analysis

 contains a summary plot of papers per year.
 Please note that the word cloud component is clickable, and

-you can navigate to documents containing the selected word.
-Articles can be viewed as a plain list, as
+you can navigate to the documents containing the selected word.
+Papers can be viewed as a plain list, as

-and 20 separate topics were detected.
 Topics were computed by hierarchical clustering of papers embeddings based on text and graph embeddings.

 The Trends section contains an interactive visualisation of top-cited papers, organised by number and

 citations count.
 Different types of articles are shown in different colours.